Charles W. Mueller will not be admitting any graduate students for this coming academic year (2019-2020).

 Daniel’s primary research interests include youth disruptive behavior, the role irritability plays in disruptive behavior and depressed mood comorbidity, and how efficacy treatment research translates to effective treatment in usual care settings.
 His current research is focused on disruptive behavior treatment response in usual care systems.
 He currently does clinical work at UH’s Center for Cognitive Behavior Therapy, Child Division.
-His interests include hoppy beers, strategy games, comedy, pretentious music, and reading things on the internet.
+His interests include hoppy beers, strategy and economy games, comedy, pretentious music, and reading things on the internet.

 Emilee Turner, B.A.